S&P DJI to review planned changes to Google weightings

-* Eminence Capital, which owns 9.6 percent of ASM Int'l, says "we strongly believe that ASMI would be a stronger and more valuable company without ASMPT"

-NEW YORK, March 3 Standard & Poor's Dow Jones Indices on Monday said it will review whether its planned changes to Google Inc's weightings in widely used market indexes could hurt investors, and took the unusual step of asking worried index fund managers to address the potential costs.
+NEW YORK Standard & Poor's Dow Jones Indices on Monday said it will review whether its planned changes to Google Inc's weightings in widely used market indexes could hurt investors, and took the unusual step of asking worried index fund managers to address the potential costs.

 But portfolio managers who track those indexes, which is normally a tax-efficient strategy, complained to S&P DJI that this would force them to replace A shares with C shares, and by selling the A shares pass on capital gains to investors.
 They also objected to the loss of voting rights from selling the A shares, according to a letter to index investors and index fund managers from S&P DJI.